apptainer/singularity-userdocs/definition_files.rst

       /root/hello /bin/hello

 The names of stages are arbitrary.
-Each of these sections will be executed in the same order as described for single stage build except the files from the previous stage are copied before ``%setup`` section of the next stage.
+Each of these sections will be executed in the same order as described for a single stage build except the files from the previous stage are copied before ``%setup`` section of the next stage.
 Files can only be copied from stages declared before the current stage in the definition.
 E.g., the ``devel`` stage in the above definition cannot copy files from the